 The term "uplift" is an umbrella term which refers to any efforts that achieve GRSG habitat improvement.
 Both enhancement and restoration efforts fall under the "uplift" term.
 Enhancement describes actions that are meant to capture GRSG habitat improvements when the GRSG habitat is already above the set baseline and can be incorporated into a standard stewardship project.
 Restoration describes more intensive actions that are outside the standard stewardship project and restore GRSG habitat to the set baseline level.
-The portion of credits released at each management action milestone must be less than or equal to the percent increase in GRSG habitat function relative to the total increase in GRSG habitat function expected to be achieved by the project.
-A credit release schedule associated with specific performance standards in the Credit Project Management Plan can include multiple credit release intervals; however, each release must require at least a 5% increase in site-scale GRSG habitat function.
-Credits are released when a third-party verifies an achieved performance standard.
-Credits released are valid for the full duration of the project life, provided that the Credit Project Proponent continues to meet that performance standard as confirmed by third-party verification and annual management and monitoring reports.
+The portion of credits released at each management action milestone for a given release must be less than or equal to the percent increase in GRSG habitat function relative to the total increase in GRSG habitat function expected to be achieved by the project.
+A credit release schedule associated with specific performance standardsconditions in the Credit Project Management or Mitigation Plan can include multiple credit release-intervals; however, each release must require at least a 5% increase in site-scale GRSG habitat function.
+For private Credit Projects credits seare released when a third-party verifies an achieved performance standardspecified conditions.
+Credits released are valid for the full duration of the project life, provided that the Credit Project Proponent continues to meet that condition performance standard as confirmed by third-party verification and annual management and monitoring reports.
 Verification requirements are defined in Section 2.4.5 Credit Project Quantification, Monitoring.
-Qualitative Assessments, and Verification.